a. Special categories

 9. Sending information overseas

-- we have taken reasonable steps to ensure that the recipient does not breach the Privacy Act, the APPs or GDPR;
+- we have taken reasonable steps to ensure that the recipient does not breach the Privacy Act, the APPs, the EU GDPR or the UK GDPR;

 10. Data Security